Need to find scholarly articles written on your topic but not sure how to start?

 - Potential Database Search: (“animal right*” or “animal welfare”) and (“factory farm*” or “corporate farm*”).

 The last piece of the puzzle is finding the correct database to perform these searches.
 Check out the research guide in the subject area you are working within to get a list of preferred databases for that topic.
 These would be listed under the Articles tab.
-The Research Services Desk and subject specialty Librarians are also great resources to ask if you are stuck on which database to search in on your topic.
+Online research help and our subject specialist librarians are also great resources to ask if you are stuck on which database to search in on your topic.
 Now that you understand the basics of search strategy, you will be much more successful in finding your desired results.

 Research Services Contact